girder/viime/joss/paper.md

 is often a default selection in some metabolomics data analysis packages, but this runs the risk of increasing the noise in the data.
-This is characterized by a loadings plot where all of the metabolites display large loading values which is typically not a biologically plausible condition.
+This is characterized by a loadings plot where all of the metabolites display large loading values which is typically not a biologically plausible condition [@vandenberg:2006].

 ## Data Analysis and Visualization